kingsawyer/python_sqlite_talk/README.md

 # python_sqlite_talk
-Code demonstrated in SQLite: Gimmes and Gotchas
+Code and slides demonstrated in SQLite: Gotchas and Gimmes

+Updated after talk from feedback from the audience